Crashbox: Removed episodes

 Following the 2016 rebrand of HBO Family's preschool block, Jam, to HBO Kids, Crashbox aired most of its first season in the afternoon (skipping Crashbox 1 in favor of Crashbox 14).
-Episodes 27-37 were skipped after Episode 26 premiered.
+Episodes 27–37 were skipped after Episode 26 premiered.
 Only Episodes 38 and 39 were ever aired on the HBO Kids block.
-The final times Episodes 27-37 aired was on Jam from January 4 to January 8, 2016.
+The last times Episodes 27–37 aired was on Jam from January 4 to January 8, 2016.

-Episodes 27-39 have not aired on the channel since February 2016.
-The episodes are not available on most of HBO's digital or streaming services, including HBO Now, HBO Go, and Max; HBO has opted not to add the episodes onto the latter service due to the repeated segments used from the first season.
-As of 2023, Crave is currently the only site that features all of Season 2 (erroneously listed as part of Season 1), including Episodes 27-39.
+Episodes 27–39 have not aired on the channel since February 2016.
+The episodes are not available on most of HBO's digital or streaming services, including HBO Now, HBO Go, and HBO Max; HBO has opted not to add the episodes onto the latter service due to the repeated segments used from the first season.
+As of 2023, Canadian streamer Crave is currently the only site that features all of Season 2 (erroneously listed as part of Season 1), including Episodes 27–39.

-Most sources pre-HBO Kids, such as HBO's various streaming services, promos for said episodes, and most TV guides, list Episodes 27-39 of Crashbox as part of Season 2.
-In following years, the removed episodes were sometimes grouped with Season 1, despite being produced for Season 2; Notable examples include Crave and JioCinema.
+Most sources pre–HBO Kids, such as HBO's various streaming services, promos for said episodes, and most TV guides, list Episodes 27–39 of Crashbox as part of Season 2.
+In following years, the removed episodes were sometimes grouped with Season 1, despite being produced for Season 2; notable examples include Crave and JioCinema.
 Besides the aforementioned services, most official HBO sources (before the removal of these episodes) considered these removed episodes as part of Season 2.